MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 To learn more, see [API plugin manifest schema for Microsoft 365 Copilot](api-plugin-manifest.md).

-## Localizing your extension

-TODO

-To learn more, see [Localize your app (Microsoft Teams)](/microsoftteams/platform/concepts/build-and-test/apps-localization) and the [Localization schema reference](/microsoftteams/platform/resources/schema/localization-schema).

 ## See also

 - [Manage extensions for Copilot](manage.md)